-Former students of OKWU who have withdrawn from the university or who have been Administratively Withdrawn, suspended, or dismissed from the university must make an application for readmission.
-Students who were Administratively Withdrawn or Suspended must file a written appeal to the Readmission Committee and cannot be admitted until an approved appeal has been granted.
+Former students of OKWU who have withdrawn from the university or who have been withdrawn, suspended, or dismissed from the university must make an application for readmission.
+Students who were withdrawn or suspended must file a written appeal to the Readmission Committee and cannot be admitted until an approved appeal has been granted.